 Also, in certain prominent families with say, traditional occupations such as flower arranging, dancing, acting etc, the males will have several different personal names over their life time to indicate that they've mastered new skills.
 I believe Native American had the same practice.

 What about Africa?

 Matrilineage is a significant feature of Abraham's Horite people who originated in the Nile Valley.
 To this day, Jewish identity is traced through the mother, not the father.
 I have identified the marriage and ascendancy structure of the Horites and can confirm that line of descent and blood line are traced through the mothers.

+The second wife was taken shortly before the heir ascended to the throne, as in Isaac's case.
 With two wives, there was a question of succession of two firstborn sons.
 The firstborn son of the sister wife ascended to the throne of his father.
 So Isaac became Abraham's heir and successor.
 The firstborn son of the cousin wife ascended to the throne of his maternal grandfather, after whom he was named.
 So Abraham's firstborn son Joktan ascended to the throne of Joktan the Elder, after whom he was named.